billdueber/marc2solr_example/README.markdown

 Consider this a *beta* -- things are pretty settled down, but some parts of the interface (as represented by marcspec) may still change.
 Announcements of updates to this code and the libraries that underly it will be made at [my blog](http://robotlibrarian.billdueber.com/).

-## MAJOR CHANGES

-There was a major change in the way custom functions work between version 0.1 and 0.2 -- see the section "CHANGES" at the end of this file.

 ## Current problems

 * There are debugging issues with `threach` -- see the `threach` section, below
 * I've not yet figured out how to deal with logging done by the java code.
 At this point, it just spams STDOUT.
 I'm sure it's solvable, I just haven't solved it yet.

+## How is this worse than Solrmarc?
+* Depending on what you're doing with custom functions, Solrmarc is likely faster.
+Unless you multi-thread (see below).
+* You need to install JRuby (but you can do that in userspace easily).
+* Right now, there's not a big library of custom functions to choose from.
+* Some Solrmarc syntax isn't supported (e.g., character ranges from variable MARC fields).

 ## How is this different (not better or worse) than Solrmarc?

 * It's JRuby, not java (although you can use java code in JRuby if you'd like), which may make adding custom field functions easier depending on your comfort level with ruby vs java.
 * It talks to Solr via http, not by directly munging the lucene indexes.
 This allows you to do things like run updates against a live index if you'd like, or run the indexing code on a separate machine than your Solr install.
-* Configuration is just Ruby files, so you could (in theory) do fancy stuff in there
+* Configuration is just Ruby files, so you could (in theory) do fancy stuff in there.
+The tradeoff is that the syntax is pickier.

-## How is this better (in my opinion) than solrmarc
+## How is this better (in my opinion) than Solrmarc
 * Values in translation maps can be arrays of values, not just scalars
-* A single custom function can return values for multiple solr fields simultaneously.
+* A single custom function can return values for multiple Solr fields simultaneously.
 * It allows repeated solr field names (so values can come from multiple custom fields, if need be) and gives custom fields access to previously-computed values (so you don't need to re-do expensive work in many cases)
 * You can easily multithread (with some caveats).
 With a single thread, it'll likely be a little slower.
 If you ramp it up with `threach`, it'll likely be a little faster (I'd *love* to hear from people about this).

 ## What's under the hood?
 * [marcspec](http://github.org/billdueber/marcspec), a set of classes that allow one to easily pull bits of data out of MARC records (using the above).
-The whole of marc2solr is really a paper-thin wrapper over marcspec, which also uses the following.
+The whole of marc2solr is really a paper-thin wrapper over marcspec.
 * [jruby_streaming_update_Solr_server](http://github.com/billdueber/jruby_streaming_update_solr_server), a jruby wrapper around [org.apache.Solr.client.Solrj.impl.StreamingUpdateSolrServer](http://lucene.apache.org/Solr/api/org/apache/Solr/client/Solrj/impl/StreamingUpdateSolrServer.html).
 This provides both the connection to Solr (via StreamingUpdateSolrServer) and the ability to build a Solr document in a ruby-ish way (via SolrInputDocument)
 * [marc4j4r/javamarc](http://github.com/billdueber/javamarc/tree/master/ruby/marc4j4r/), ruby wrappers around the incredible `marc4j.jar` java library.
 In this case, the code is based on my fork, which I've called [javamarc](http://github.org/billdueber/javamarc) to avoid confusion with Blas Peters' [original code in Tigres's CVS](http://marc4j.tigris.org/), given that I've already applied a significant patch (the original code re-orders tags as they are entered to maintain numeric tag-order regardless of the actual order in the MARC document; my patch just removes that reordering and leaves things alone)
 * [threach](http://github.com/billdueber/threach), a simple "threaded each" that, despite its limitations, can be useful for easily speeding things up by throwing more cores at it.